-• Security Council and Secretariat Registrations
+Security Council and Secretariat Registrations

-Security Council and Secretariat positions will be assigned beginning the day after the priority deadline.
-Any registration for Security Council or Secretariat received by this date will be assigned based on the ranking of order of the student's choices and the quality of the application.
-If any positions remain open after this date, they will be assigned on a first-come, first served basis.
+Security Council and Secretariat positions will be assigned via email by 5pm the day after the priority deadline.
+Any registration for Security Council or Secretariat received by this date will be assigned based on the quality of the application and the ranking of order of the student's choices.
+If any positions remain open after this date, they will be assigned on a first-come, first-served basis.
+Limit 2 per school per component.

-• Lawyer Registrations
+Lawyer Registrations

 If you have students wishing to serve as lawyers in the International Court of Justice, please have them register by the priority deadline so that they have plenty of time to prepare.
 Each lawyer team will receive their case to begin preparing their memorials and counter memorials, complete with instructions, deadlines, etc. on the day following the priority deadline.
 Lawyers who register after the priority deadline will receive the case soon after registration.
+Please note that the court is a time consuming component, we are very generous with extensions requested in a timely manner.
+Limit 4 teams per school until after the Priority Deadline.

-• Department of Public Information Applications
+Department of Public Information Applications

-Department of Public Information delegates will receive a confirmation email of their registration after the priority deadline.
-We will close registration at 25 delegates.
+Department of Public Information delegates will receive a confirmation email of their registration the day after the priority deadline.
+We will close registration at 30 delegates.
 Members will receive a preconference assignment via email 2-3 weeks before the conference.
+If a delegate does not complete that assignment by the given deadline, that delegate may not attend the conference.
+Limit 4 per school.